oscardoudou/devops-pipeline/README.md

 ### 4. Git hook
 Git hooks are scripts that run automatically every time a particular event occurs in a Git repository.
 In this module, we recreated our [Pipeline workshop](https://github.com/CSC-DevOps/Pipelines) for a more practical requirement.
 We used a post-receive hook to trigger Jenkins to build jobs on changes being pushed to the production server.
 It helped us to actually understand the requirement of a bare repository for post-receive hook and how it  can be modified to achieve various automation funtionality.

 First, we were using the given repositories to clone checkbox and iTrust repositories.
 But while pushing to prod we were facing access denied error, may be because we don't have the push access to the given repositories.
 To solve that we tried to change the remote url using `git remote set-url <our git forked repo>` command.
 But we soon realized that though it is working fine for the iTrust reposiory, the checkbox test scripts are failing.
 Though we were getting a build success on hook triggers we detected that the test scripts required certain hidden installations which were preceding the `git remote set-url` command.
-We finally cloned the checkbox repository from the <our git forked repo>  and the issue was resolved.
+We finally cloned the checkbox repository from the 'our git forked repo'  and the issue was resolved.

 ### Screencast
-A detailed video with the steps can be found [here]().
+A detailed video with the steps can be found [here](https://drive.google.com/file/d/1_18zYu8CgCmEZUqpmiv5Pd8ABgwFZ1ei/view?usp=sharing
+).

 ### Team Members: